marcodiluzio/halflife_determination/README.md

 A convenience function (called *elaboration*) grouping the three main functions in a single call is available.
 It can also be accessed from the terminal command line and manages keyword arguments passed to the intermediate functions via an optional configuration file.

 ## Measurement data management
 Liquid scintillation measurements performed with TDCR method need to be taken over time for the investigated radionuclide.
-Additional measurements acquired with different ND filters are also needed at the beginning (or at regular intervals) of the measurement campaign.
+A minimum of 4 measurements for dataset are necessary, where a dataset indicates all measurements acquired for a sample in the same experimental conditions (extended dead time, coincidence window, scintillation cocktail).
+Additional measurements to evaluate Birks constant are also required; they consist in a series of measurements acquired with different ND filters are also needed at the beginning (or at regular intervals) of the measurement campaign.
-No special format for the file names is required.
-All files have to be of .csv format and saved into a main folder (which will be recalled by the software)
+All files have to be of .csv format returned from '' and saved into a main folder (which will be recalled by the software).
+No special filename structure is required and files can be organized in subfolders (down to 2 levels) within the main folder and still be recognized by the code.

 ## Quick start
 ### Install